1. Themed walks in Melbourne and Victoria

-See map below and flyer for overview of all Green Walks in Melbourne.
+See walk links below map or download flyer of all our Green Walks in Melbourne.

 1. Peppercorn Park, Epping is a short walk that allows you to enjoy a small slice of countryside on your doorstep.
 At times on this walk it is easy to imagine you are a long way from the city.
 See flyer.

 2. Main St Reserve, Thomastown is an easy and very accessible walk along the creek, passing by an historic church and an original 1850s farmhouse.
 There are great picnic spots and open play areas along the way.
 See flyer.

 4. Kurth Kiln Walk, Kurth Kiln Regional Park is a wonderful loop walk that follows the Tomahawk creek both up and down stream.
 Along the way the walker is immersed in forest flora and gorgeous creek views.
 See flyer.

 5. Eastern Park, Geelong is a walk that takes you around Eastern Park, along the way there are wonderful trees, open play areas and flying foxes.
 Then it’s time to explore the heart of the park - the Botanic Gardens.
 See flyer.